godotengine/godot-docs/classes/class_input.rst

 - void  **start_joy_vibration**  **(** :ref:`int<class_int>` device, :ref:`float<class_float>` weak_magnitude, :ref:`float<class_float>` strong_magnitude, :ref:`float<class_float>` duration=0  **)**

 Starts to vibrate the joystick.
-Joysticks usually come with two rumble motors, a strong and a weak one. weak_magnitude is the strength of the weak motor (between 0 and 1) and strong_magnitude is the strength of the strong motor (between 0 and 1). duration is the duration of the effect in seconds (a duration of 0 will play the vibration indefinitely).
+Joysticks usually come with two rumble motors, a strong and a weak one. weak_magnitude is the strength of the weak motor (between 0 and 1) and strong_magnitude is the strength of the strong motor (between 0 and 1). duration is the duration of the effect in seconds (a duration of 0 will try to play the vibration indefinitely).

+Note that not every hardware is compatible with long effect durations, it is recommended to restart an effect if in need to play it for more than a few seconds.

 .. _class_Input_stop_joy_vibration: